PierBover/prosemirror-cookbook/README.md

 });
 ```

+These packages exist for your convenience and are not part of the core.
+You can replace them with your own once you are more comfortable with ProseMirror.

-There are other commands in `prosemirror-commands` which you can use to trigger changes from a keyboard event, by using the `prosemirror-keymap`.
-For triggering commands from your UI see the [custom menu example](https://prosemirror.net/examples/menu/).
+There are other commands in `prosemirror-commands` which can be used to trigger changes.
 Here are some common ones:

 * `toggleMark` which allows you to toggle inline marks on/off on the selected text (eg: bold, italics, etc).
 * `setBlockType` which allows you to change the type of the current block (eg: paragraph, H1, image, etc).

 All the available commands are documented here: [https://prosemirror.net/docs/ref/#commands](https://prosemirror.net/docs/ref/#commands)

-These packages exist for your convenience and are not part of the core.
-You can replace them with your own once you are more comfortable with ProseMirror.

 #### Triggering changes from your code
 To dispatch changes you basically need to get the current state and the `dispatch` function from your editor view and call methods on `state.tr`. `tr` is an instance of the [Transaction](https://prosemirror.net/docs/ref/#state.Transaction) class.